Facebook announces safety features for users in Afghanistan

 Chief among the announced features is a “one-click tool” for Afghan users to lock down their accounts, preventing anyone not already friends with them from seeing any part of it, including their profile photo.

-The social network also disabled viewing and searching the “friends” list for accounts located in Afghanistan, “to help protect people from being targeted”.
+The social network also disabled viewing and searching the ‘friends’ list for accounts located in Afghanistan, Gleicher said, “to help protect people from being targeted”.
 Instagram will feature “pop-up alerts” for users in the country with “specific steps on how to protect your account”.